edmechem/phase-0-tracks/web_dev/jquery/notes.md

 **Are breaks important?**

 Oh hells yes.
-There's like no way I've been able to lear all of phase zero without regular breaks.
+There's like no way I've been able to learn all of phase zero without regular breaks.
 Sometimes I take a break right after I successfully do something, it's great to just let it absorb.
 Othertimes I'll take a break when I'm super confused.
 Talk myself out of / thru it.
 Simply talk out loud to myself about it, just expressing it helps.

 #### Release 1: Study Up